GDQuest/website/content/docs/guidelines/best-practices/tutorial-outline/index.md

-+++
+---
+aliases:
+- docs/guidelines/best-practices/tutorial-outline
+author: nathan
+date: "2020-03-20T18:16:27-06:00"
-title = "Writing tutorial outlines" description = "This document is an example of writing tutorial outlines that capture the essential points of a tutorial and help get productive peer reviews early on." author = "nathan"
+description: This document is an example of writing tutorial outlines that capture the essential points of a tutorial and help get productive peer reviews early on.

-date = 2020-03-20T18:16:27-06:00
+title: Writing tutorial outlines
-weight = 4
+weight: 4
-aliases = ["docs/guidelines/best-practices/tutorial-outline"]
-+++
+---

 This guide will help you write useful tutorial outlines, the first step to write a great article or tutorial.